Guiggzz/guiggzz/README.md

 # Hello everyone 👋

-🧑‍🎓 I'm Guillaume, a computer science student in France at EPSI school.
+🧑‍💻 Hey there!
+I'm Guillaume, a computer science student navigating the tech world from EPSI in France.
-👀 I’m interested in informatique, video games and sports
+🎮 Obsessed with IT and video games, and always ready for some action-packed sports challenges!
-🌱 I’m currently learning python, PHP, Javascript
+🚀 Currently diving deep into Python, PHP, and JavaScript to build projects that push creative and technical boundaries.

 <img align="left" width="150" src="https://i2.wp.com/allhtaccess.info/wp-content/uploads/2018/03/programming.gif?fit=1281%2C716&ssl=1" />